 Elastic N.V.
 (ESTC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 9, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Elastic N.V. ("Elastic" or the "Company") (NYSE: ESTC ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 11, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Elastic N.V. ("Elastic" or the "Company") (NYSE: ESTC ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ELASTIC N.V.
-(ESTC), CLICK HERE BEFORE APRIL 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR ELASTIC INVESTMENTS, CLICK HERE BEFORE APRIL 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?